 The School will not send personal information about a person outside Australia without:

-- The School being of the reasonable belief the disclosure will lessen or prevent a serious threat to life, health or safety of any individual.
+- The School being of the reasonable belief the disclosure will lessen or prevent a serious threat to life, health or safety of any individual and it is unreasonable or impractical to obtain the individual’s consent.